kuryla/ml-peg-omol/docs/source/index.rst

-Welcome to ml-peg's documentation!
+Welcome to ML-PEG's documentation!
 ========================================

-``ml-peg`` provides tools to perform and analyse calculations using machine learnt interatomic potentials (MLIPs), as well as facilitating training and fine-tuning of MLIPs.
+ML-PEG provides tools to perform and analyse calculations using machine learnt interatomic potentials (MLIPs), as well as facilitating training and fine-tuning of MLIPs.

 .. toctree::